- Find out if you need a hauling-for-hire permit

 When you apply for a hauling-for-hire permit, you need to provide the following information before the permit can be issued:

 valid driver’s licence.

 In some cases you will need to provide the following.
 The carrier compliance officer will let you know if these are needed.

-- if you are carrying dangerous goods you need a current Dangerous Goods Training Certificate.
+If you are carrying dangerous goods, you'll need a current Dangerous Goods Training Certificate.